winglang/wing/docs/02-getting-started/04-compile.md

 ## Compilation output

-This would create a new file called `target/app.wx` which is the simulated version of your entire cloud application.
+This would create a new file called `target/hello.wx` which is the simulated version of your entire cloud application.

 :::info
 The "wx" extension stands for "wing executable".
 :::

-Now that we have an `app.wx` file, we can either interact with through the Wing Console or load it into a `Simulator` class and use it programmatically.
+Now that we have an `hello.wx` file, we can either interact with through the Wing Console or load it into a `Simulator` class and use it programmatically.

 ---